Alfredo Astiz: Intelligence officer

 "setting her [Hagelin] free is out of the question.
 We must not give in to public opinion.
 We must appear strong."His resistance was believed to be related to the severity of the injuries she suffered in the shooting.
 Hagelin was said to be paralyzed and to have lost cognitive abilities.
 Inés Carazzo, a detainee enslaved and regularly raped by Captain Antonio Pernias, another GT332 officer, claims that Acosta ordered that Hagelin be put to death in a "death flight".
 Hagelin joined the ranks of the "disappeared" some time in 1977.

 There is no direct evidence that Astiz had any part in Hagelin's treatment after shooting and kidnapping Hagelin.
 There is no evidence of who killed her.

+Astiz was convicted of murdering Dagmar Hagelin, and committing other crimes, to a second lifetime sentence in 2017 after a five year trial, together with his former boss Jorge Acosta.
+Dagmar's father, Ragnar Hagelin, had died the year before the conviction.